 In 2018, WCS Talks held the first female-focused pitch competition for early-stage startups at WCS Talks.

-Today, WCS is home to over 5,000 community members residing within the Bay Area and other regions around the world.
+Today, WCS is home to over 5,000 community members internationally, with local chapters in the San Francisco Bay Area and Los Angeles.
 Our members consist of all genders and range from the students and entry level professionals, to founders, C-Suite executives and investors.

 WCS aims to meet once a month to network and learn the latest industry developments, as well as attain new business and personal skills from speakers and panelists.
 Topics covered include: renewable energy (solar, wind biofuel, etc), water, smart grid, biomass, carbon reduction, sustainable transportation, energy efficiency, sustainability, green buildings and many other technologies that aim to make our world a cleaner, more sustainable place.